-Comedy-Drama/ 5 Men, 2 Women/ Full Length, Three Acts
+Comedy-Drama/ 4 Characters, 2 Men, 2 Women/ Full Length, Two Acts

 Amateur and professional rights:

 Playwright’s website: donnahoke.com

 Representation: Samara Harris, Robert A. Freedman Dramatic Agency, firstname.lastname@example.org

 International: Tonda Marton, The Marton Agency, email@example.com, 212-255-1908

 About the Playwright: Resident playwright at Road Less Traveled Productions, Donna’s work has been seen in 40 states and on five continents.
 Plays include THE COUPLE NEXT DOOR (Princess Grace semi-finalist), SAFE (winner of the Todd McNerney, Naatak, and Great Gay Play and Musical Contests), BRILLIANT WORKS OF ART (2016 Kilroys List), and ELEVATOR GIRL (2017 O’Neill finalist).
 Donna is also a New York Times-published crossword puzzle constructor; author of Neko and the Twiggets, a children’s book; and founder/co-curator of BUA Takes 10: GLBT Short Stories.
 She has received an Individual Artist Award from the New York State Council on the Arts to develop HEARTS OF STONE, as well as an Artie Award for Outstanding New Play (SEEDS).
 For three consecutive years, she was named Buffalo’s Best Writer by Artvoice — the only woman to ever receive the designation.